The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Background and Related Work

 \subsection{Experimental Domain}

-Our experimental domain, Angry Birds is a PSG where the player shoots birds at the pigs from a slingshot.
-Pigs are covered from different physical structures that are made up of three types of materials: wood, ice, and stone.
+Our experimental domain, Angry Birds is a PSG where the player shoots birds at pigs from a slingshot.
+These pigs are often protected by different physical structures that are made up of three types of materials: wood, ice, and stone.
+There are also static platforms, which are indestructible objects that are not affected by forces.
 The task of an agent that attempts to detect novelty is to identify if anything has changed from the normal game environment by shooting at game objects.
-As the original Angry Birds game by Rovio Entertainment is not open source, we conduct our experiments using the research clone of the game \cite{Ferreira2014}.
+As the original Angry Birds game by Rovio Entertainment \cite{Rovio} is not open source, we conduct our experiments using a research clone of the game \cite{Ferreira2014}.
 One example of novelty in Angry Birds is displayed in figures \ref{fig1:sub-1} and \ref{fig1:sub-2}.
+As Figure \ref{fig1:sub-1} shows, the agent who is familiar with the normal game environment expects the pigs to fall down without bouncing up after an interaction.
+However, when the bounciness parameter is increased, the agent observes a change in the pigs' movement as shown in Figure \ref{fig1:sub-2}.

-Apart from the fact that Angry Birds is a very popular domain among AI researchers with long-running competitions \cite{Renzet2015}, we selected Angry Birds as our experimental domain due to three reasons.
-First, to solve an Angry Birds game level, one needs to reason about object movements in complex physical structures.
-Second, there are many game levels and level generators \cite{Stephenson2017} that enable us to evaluate our difficulty measure on a diverse set of levels.
-Third, this is an ideal platform to vary different physics parameters and add the type of novelties we investigate in our study.
+We selected Angry Birds as our experimental domain due to three reasons.
+First, solving an Angry Birds game instance (game level) requires reasoning about object movements in complex physical structures \cite{Peng2014,Walega2016}.
+Second, there are many game levels and level generators \cite{Stephenson2017,StephensonRenz2017, Gamage2021} that enable us to evaluate our difficulty measure on a diverse set of levels.
+Third, this is an ideal platform to vary different physics parameters and add the type of novelties we are investigating in this study.
+Moreover, Angry Birds is a very popular domain among AI researchers with several long-running competitions associated with it \cite{Renzet2015,Renzet2019}.